oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 work.
 They are internally released back to pool when not in use.
 This may occur between the application's explicit :meth:`oracledb.getConnection()` call and :meth:`connection.close()` (or the application's equivalent connection release at end-of-scope).
+The internal connection release can be controlled by the value of the ``POOL_BOUNDARY`` connection string parameter, which can be

-The internal connection release can be controlled by setting a value in the ``POOL_BOUNDARY`` parameter in the :ref:`Easy Connect string <easyconnect>` or the :ref:`Connect Descriptor string <embedtns>`.
-The value can be either:
+either:

 - *STATEMENT*: If this boundary value is specified, then the connection is released back to the DRCP or PRCP pool when the connection is implicitly